Home » Homestead Animals » Nigerian Dwarf Goats 101: Getting Started

 Of course!
 Just remember that they can quickly eat a small shrub.
 Make sure that you don’t plant anything that is poisonous.
 You can also grow fodder for them to save money.

-I want my goats to clear land for me?
-How do I find out if there are plants in there that are bad for them?
+I want my goats to clear land for me.
+How do I find out if plants are bad for them in there?

 It’s important to find out which plants grow in your area that are poisonous to goats.
 Learn to identify them and search through their pasture area and eliminate them.
-Cornell University has a list online that you can use as reference: http://poisonousplants.ansci.cornell.edu/goatlist.html Well meaning neighbors have also been known to poison them by providing cuttings from common landscape shrubs (such as rhododendron).
+Cornell University has a list online that you can use as a reference.

 Goat Enrichment & Entertainment